davfre/RRIB/README.md

 ## Learning outcomes

--   You will learn good practise for how to make your own research reproducible.
+-   You will learn good practise for how to make your own research reproducible, and gain experience with specific tools.

 -   Reproduce the figures, tables, and statistical methods of a [selected published paper](http://davfre.github.io/RRIB/) using R markdown